IFHS LogoIrish Family History Society

 .
 Incoming Hon.
 Chairman Gerry P. Cahill with Hon.
 Treasurer John Heueston

-During the Any Other Business section of the meeting a number of questions and comments were made including news IFHS web site.
+During the Any Other Business section of the meeting a number of questions and comments were made including news of the IFHS web site.
 Mary Beglan advised that that we hope to include a Member's only section which we are currently unable to do on our free web page.

 The A.G.M. was completed at 12.30 approx. A number of us had a light lunch upstairs in the Dublin City Library Café and enjoyed chatting with our fellow members.
 Others enjoyed lunch at a nearby café at St. Andrew's Resource.